vega0507/rechartsexample/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Examples using react, material ui and recharts

+This project cotains some useful examples using recharts library

-## Available Scripts
+## Libraries

-In the project directory, you can run:
+In the project we will use :

+### `npm install @material-ui/core`

+Material-UI is an open-source project that features React components that implement Google’s Material Design.

+### `npm install @material-ui/icons`

+To use Material-UI icons

-### `npm start`
+### `npm install recharts`

+A composable charting library built on React components

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.